-Trend Analysis and Genealogy of Tourism Studies in the Journal of Tourism Planning and Development
+Content Analysis of Articles in the Journal of Tourism Planning and Development from its Beginning to the Present (2012-2024)

 Document Type : Research Paper